Access to Justice begins with access to information.

 The Circuit Riders Outreach Program began in 2007 as a series of workshops entitled Legal Research for Non-Law Librarians.
 The purpose of the all-day workshops was to teach basic legal research skills to public and academic librarians who would then share their new expertise with their fellow librarians.
 The desired result would be librarians across South Carolina who are better equipped and more confident when assisting their patrons with legal research.

-Now that our materials are online, we also hope that the materials within this guide prove helpful to any new legal researcher.
-In fact, we recently changed the name of our guide to Circuit Riders: Legal Research Training for Non-Lawyers.
+In fact, because this online guide may prove helpful to any new legal researcher, we recently changed its name to Circuit Riders: Legal Research Training for Non-Lawyers.